higgsas/higgsas_geo_nodes_manual/docs/index.rst

-Higgsas Blender Geometry Nodes Groups Manual
+Higgsas geometry nodes groups manual
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers